Heriot-Watt University: School of Arts of Edinburgh

-In 1837, the School of Arts moved to leased accommodation on Adam Square, which it was able to purchase in 1851 thanks to funds raised in Watt's name.
+In 1837, the School of Arts moved to leased accommodation on Adam Square, which it purchased in 1851 with funds raised in Watt's name.
 In honour of the purchase, the School changed its name to the Watt Institution and School of Arts in 1852.
-The statue of Watt was added in front of the Adam Square school in 1854 and has thereafter moved as the premises moved.
+The statue of Watt was added in front of the Adam Square school in 1854 and has since moved as the premises moved.

 Watt Institution and School of Arts

 Heriot-Watt's time as the Watt Institution marked a transitional period for the organisation, as its curriculum broadened to include several subjects beyond mathematics and the physical sciences.
 While the School of Arts had catered almost exclusively to working-class artisans and technical workers, the Watt Institution admitted a large number of middle-class students, whom it attracted with new subjects in the sciences, social sciences and humanities.
 By 1885, the skilled working class were no longer the majority in an institution that had been created explicitly for them.

-A shifting class make-up was not the only demographic change to affect the student body, as in 1869 women were permitted to attend lectures for the first time.
-This move put the Watt Institution some way ahead of Scottish universities, who were only permitted to allow women to graduate 20 years later following the Universities (Scotland) Act of 1889.
+A shifting class make-up was not the only demographic change to affect the student body: in 1869 women were permitted to attend lectures for the first time.
+This move put the Watt Institution some way ahead of Scottish universities, who were only permitted to allow women to graduate 20 years later following the Universities (Scotland) Act 1889 (52 & 53 Vict. c.
+55).
 The decision to admit women was made in large part owing to pressure from local campaigner Mary Burton, who later became the institution's first female director in 1874.

-In 1870, the Watt Institution was forced to move following the demolition of Adam Square.
-After a brief period on Roxburgh Place, it relocated to the newly constructed Chambers Street near where its former site had stood.
+In 1870, the Watt Institution was forced to move when Adam Square was demolished.
+After a brief period on Roxburgh Place, it relocated to the newly constructed Chambers Street near its former site.
 The move caused the institution severe financial difficulties, which were compounded by a combination of declining funds from subscribers and increased costs from its growing student body.

 In 1873, the directors turned to George Heriot's Trust for support and agreed to a merger of the Trust's endowment with the institution's own.
 The proposed merger was provisional to changes in the structure of the Watt Institution, which would see the organisation become a technical college with representatives of the Trust in management positions.
 Accepting these changes, the Watt Institution officially became Heriot-Watt College in 1885 and was subsequently on far firmer financial ground.